The Art of Reinvention: Why Small Businesses Should Embrace a Rebrand

 Do you need or want a new logo?
 Does your business name need an adjustment at the same time?
 People will react better to a sudden and complete overhaul than if you drip-feed changes over weeks or months, so you will need a clearly defined list of what you are looking to change.

-Most of the time, if you are adjusting your logo, your brand sheet or moodboard will also need upgrading.
+Most of the time, if you are adjusting your logo, your brand sheet or moodboard will also need to be updated.
 A website redesign and new social media templates will ensure you are running with a new but cohesive brand across all platforms.

 Steps to Rebrand Your Small Business